-- 1.18 NCAs should ensure that (re)insurance undertakings align, monitor, and regularly adjust pricing and capital consideration regarding the overall cyber risk exposure to ensure compliance with undertaking's risk appetite. - 1.19 NCAs shall recommend undertakings which have not yet engaged in the process of identifying the potential need for review of the terms and conditions of the contracts regarding their cyber coverage to define a plan and procedures to do so, inclusive of a strategy on how to timely and clearly communicate with policyholders the review of the terms and conditions.
-This is seen as a priority in case of non-affirmative cyber, assuming that affirmative cyber policies have duly considered these aspects, NCAs shall recommend undertakings to report to supervisors the main findings regarding the process described in this paragraph, to envisage an implementation plan for the review of the terms and conditions, if applicable, and to plan for a prompt and clear communication with policyholders about the extent of their coverage. - 1.20 In order to deliver on the above expectations and depending on the materiality of the potential exposure at stake, NCAs should remind (re)insurance undertakings the importance to acquire the needed expertise, for instance by providing adequate training on understanding and managing non-affirmative and affirmative cyber underwriting risk to employees and through strategic recruiting of experienced and skilled cyber underwriting professionals.
+- considerations, both at qualitative and quantitative level (by defining and using appropriate key indicators) . - 1.17 NCAs should ensure that the administrative management or supervisory body (AMSB) applies appropriate governance and oversight of the undertaking's strategy towards cyber underwriting and ensure alignment with the undertakings' overall business strategy and risk appetite, also considering the non-affirmative cyber component and defined inclusions or exclusions related to cyber risks. - 1.18 Relevant staff, including AMSB members, should be sufficiently aware of the risks of non-affirmative and affirmative cyber underwriting, also in case of use of third parties in underwriting processes for which the undertaking retains the ultimate responsibility. - 1.19 NCAs should ensure that subject to a materiality assessment and according to a risk-based approach (re)insurance undertakings align, monitor, and regularly adjust pricing and capital consideration regarding the overall cyber risk exposure to ensure compliance with undertaking's risk appetite. - 1.20 NCAs shall recommend undertakings which have not yet engaged in the process of identifying the potential need for review of the terms and conditions of the contracts regarding their cyber coverage to define a plan and procedures to do so, inclusive of a strategy on how to timely and clearly communicate with policyholders the review of the terms and conditions.
+This is seen as a priority in case of non-affirmative cyber, assuming that affirmative cyber policies have duly considered these aspects, NCAs shall recommend undertakings to report to supervisors the main findings regarding the process described in this paragraph, to envisage an implementation plan for the review of the terms and conditions, if applicable, and to plan for a prompt and clear communication with policyholders about the extent of their coverage. - 1.21 In order to deliver on the above expectations and depending on the materiality of the potential exposure at stake, NCAs should remind (re)insurance undertakings the importance to acquire the needed expertise, for instance by providing adequate training on understanding and managing non-affirmative and affirmative cyber underwriting risk to employees and through strategic recruiting of experienced and skilled cyber underwriting professionals.

-Identification and measurement of risks exposure with the purpose of implemeting sound cyber underwriting practices, with particular regard to the non-affirmative cyber risk
+Identification and measurement of risks exposure with the purpose of implementing sound cyber underwriting practices, with particular regard to the non-affirmative cyber risk

-- NCAs should ensure that (re)insurance undertakings also engaging adequate resources with multidisciplinary knowledge to support the revision of the terms and conditions regarding cyber coverages promptly identify, manage, and monitor their exposure to potential non-affirmative cyber insurance risk and apply sound cyber underwriting decisions consistent with the overall business strategy set by the AMSB, which includes at the least the following: - a) measuring exposure: specific efforts should be made to deploy risk quantification methods as a means to evaluate potential non-affirmative cyber insurance risk exposure.
-However, considering the evolving nature of cyber risk, the lack of data on cyber events/losses, and the difficulties in assessing policyholder's exposure to cyber risk, to complement the quantitative assessment, the use of scenario analysis is also encouraged; - clarifying coverage: introducing clear and concise wording in terms and conditions of insurance policies with regards to explicitly including or excluding cyber risks in all policies.
-Inclusions and exclusions of cyber risks in insurance policies should be clearly
+1.22 NCAs should ensure that (re)insurance undertakings - also engaging adequate resources with multidisciplinary knowledge to support the revision of the terms and conditions regarding cyber coverages - promptly identify, manage, and monitor their exposure to potential non-affirmative cyber insurance risk and apply sound cyber underwriting decisions consistent with the overall business strategy set by the AMSB, which includes at the least the following: